tskit-dev/tstrait/docs/model.md

 sets the {class}`.TraitModelAllele` model with $\mu=0$, $\sigma=0$ and $\alpha=-1$.

 The distribution of the effect size in the {class}`.TraitModelAllele` model depends on the allele frequency, as it has been suggested that negative selection can lead to rare variants having effect sizes with larger magnitude compared with common variants.
 Negative $\alpha$ value can increase the magnitude of effect sizes on rare variants.
-The detailed descriptions of the relationship between $\alpha$ and the predictability of human traits are indicated in [Schoech et al. (2019)](https://doi.org/10.1038/s41467-019-08424-6) and [Speed et al. (2017)](https://doi.org/10.1038/ng.3865).
+The relationship between $\alpha$ and the predictability of human traits are indicated in [Schoech et al. (2019)](https://doi.org/10.1038/s41467-019-08424-6) and [Speed et al. (2017)](https://doi.org/10.1038/ng.3865).

 Two trait models are supported in **tstrait**: